-In response, the Adjudication Secretariat introduced an "Intensive Case Management Project" to review all files that were on hold, incomplete, and older than two years; communicate with claimants' counsel to identify reasons why the claim was not progressing in the usual manner; address any outstanding issues where possible; and move the claim toward resolution or identify it for closing if the claim was withdrawn or the claimant was deceased.
-Intensive Case Management helped to indicate which documents were difficult to obtain, what institutions took a long time to respond to requests, what the status of the claims were with individual law firms, and what the Adjudication Secretariat could do to remove blockages.
-More generally, it helped to establish communications with claimants' counsel.
-Overall, in its first year of operation this process achieved a 90% response rate from claimants' counsel.
+The Adjudication Secretariat also introduced an "Intensive Case Management Project" to review all files that were on hold, incomplete, and older than two years; communicate with claimants' counsel to identify why the claim was not progressing; and move the claim toward resolution or identify it for closing if the claim was withdrawn.
+In its first year of operation, this process achieved a 90% response rate from claimants' counsel.